alexa/alexa-auto-sdk/samples/android/README.md

 The microphone icon on the menu bar may be used to initiate a speech interaction with Alexa, either via tap-to-talk (press and release) or hold-to-talk (press and hold).
 You may also initiate an interaction with the Alexa wake word, and the Sample App provides a switch in the options menu to enable or disable wake word when supported.

-Initiate various interactions with Alexa and explore the options menu features and the log console to better understand the AAC SDK functionality.
+Initiate various interactions with Alexa and explore the options menu features and the log console to better understand the Alexa Auto SDK functionality.
 The logger implementation tags log messages in the following way:

 - `[AVS]` refers to log messages from the AVS Device SDK.
-- `[AAC]` refers to log messages from the AAC SDK.
+- `[AAC]` refers to log messages from the Alexa Auto SDK.
 - `[CLI]` refers to log messages from the Sample App itself.

 > **NOTE**: